Faculty of Computing, Engineering and the Built Environment

 School of Computing, Engineering and Intelligent Systems

-Providing professionals with expert, multi-discipline knowledge in the principles and application of Smart Manufacturing.
+Providing professionals with knowledge in the principles and application of Smart Manufacturing for upskilling.

 In this section

-The MSc in Smart Manufacturing Systems is a collaboration between the school of Computing, Engineering and Intelligent Systems in the Faculty of Computing, Engineering and the Built Environment, and the Department of Global Business and Enterprise in the Ulster Business School; both are based at the Magee campus.
-The overall aim of the course is to provide postgraduate education and training in the concepts and methods within the area of manufacturing and mechanical engineering with the application of industrial robotics, data analytics and artificial intelligence (AI)/ machine learning to meet the needs of manufacturing in Industry 4.0.
-The programme aims to equip students with expert knowledge across multi-disciplines in both the underlying science and application of manufacturing and mechanical engineering with the computing topics of intelligent data analytics and robotics.
-In addition, the programme develops knowledge and skills to understand the nature of the global business environment and global business operations.
-Therefore, the MSc Smart Manufacturing Systems seeks to provide develop the human resources to provide pathways to develop innovative products and manufacturing processes allowing existing companies to increase productivity and establish new business by remaining competitive through the use of the emerging digital and smart manufacturing technologies in their operations.
+The PgCert in Smart Manufacturing Systems is a collaboration between the school of Computing, Engineering and Intelligent Systems in the Faculty of Computing, Engineering and the Built Environment, and the Department of Global Business and Enterprise in the Ulster Business School; both are based at the Magee campus.
+The overall aim of the PgCert course is to provide postgraduate education and training in the concepts and methods within the area of manufacturing and mechanical engineering with the application of industrial robotics, data analytics and machine learning to meet the needs of manufacturing in Industry 4.0.
+The PgCert Smart Manufacturing Systems (SMS) programme has the core aim of training engineering and computer science professionals to upskill in applying smart techniques across the manufacturing environment.
+Such skilled engineers and scientists with applied knowledge of smart manufacturing are needed to support the manufacturing industry, where the need for "Smarter" factories is becoming a requirement to remain competitive.

-Beginning in September, the degree will normally be completed in three semesters across a single academic year.
+Beginning in September, the certificate will normally be completed in one semester within a single academic year.
 Each lecture will be hosted at the Magee campus.
-The project is completed in the third semester.

 Students are expected to attend all classes associated with the programme and be punctual and regular in attendance.